14 Day USA West Coast Road Trip: California, Nevada & Arizona Itinerary

 Renting a Car in San Francisco

-We compared prices on Kayak and Expedia, checking both airport and downtown pickups.
-If you’re in North America, Costco Travel is a great option, often including a free second driver.
 We picked up our car in Union Square so we could explore San Francisco before starting our California, Nevada, Arizona road trip.

-Popular rental companies such as Enterprise, Hertz and Alamo are reliable for West Coast and Southwest road trips.
+Popular rental companies such as Enterprise, Hertz and Alamo are reliable for USA West Coast and Southwest road trips.
 But always read the rental terms and inspect the car for damage before driving off.
 A good rental is essential for long drives, such as the Yosemite to Death Valley drive, Pacific Coast Highway road trip or the Yosemite to Grand Canyon drive.

 Where to Stay on a 14 Day USA West Coast Road Trip